 OSAP’s definition of full-time studies may be different than your University of Toronto faculty’s definition of full-time studies.

 If you drop below the course-load requirements mentioned above, your OSAP will be recalculated.
 Your repayment will begin 6 months from the date of your reduction in course load.
 Your lender(s) will be notified of this change.
 It is your responsibility to set up a monthly repayment schedule with your lender(s) and ensure your address is up to date.

-If you withdrew in the fall term and will return to full-time studies in the winter term, you will need to submit an OSAP Reinstatement form and an OSAP Academic Progress form to be reconsidered for OSAP.
+If you withdrew in the fall term and will return to full-time studies in the winter term, you will need to submit an an Online OSAP Reinstatement Request.
+As part of the request, you will be asked to upload a U of T Academic Progress form.

-The final deadline to submit these forms is 40 days before the end of your full-time studies for the term.
-However, you should provide these forms immediately since your OSAP cannot be re-assessed without this information.
-It is recommended you provide these forms no later than Jan 29, 2021.
+The final deadline to submit your request is 40 days before the end of your full-time studies for the term.
+However, you should provide these forms immediately since you will not receive additional OSAP without this information.
+It is strongly recommended that you submit your application no later than January 31, 2023.

 Please note: The withdrawal from full-time studies in the Fall term means there’s an overpayment in your OSAP account, which will be deducted from the Winter term OSAP assessment.
 As a result, students in this situation may receive little or no OSAP in the winter term.

 Return to School and Place Your Loans in Interest-Free Status: If you do not need Full-time OSAP